BrianMurphyEcon/PredictivePolicing/README.md

 ## Notes

-- Raw and cleaned data are **not included** in the repository to protect sensitive information.
+- Raw and cleaned data are **not included** in the repository to protect the output.
-- File paths are managed in `config.py` and should be adjusted if cloning on a new machine.
+- File paths are managed in `config.py` and should be adjusted if cloning on a new computer.

 ---